neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/bert_sparse_transfer_learning.md

 The training commands for the dense teacher are listed below for each use case.
 The batch size may need to be lowered depending on the available GPU memory.
-If you run into an out of memory issue or initial crash, try to lower the batch size to remedy the issue.
+If you run out of memory or experience an initial crash, try to lower the batch size to remedy the issue.

 | Use Case                   | Dataset                                                                       | Training Command                                                                                                                                                                                                                                                                                                                                       |
 |----------------------------|-------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|